 Table 1.1.1.
-Status determination criteria and stock status of gray triggerfish based on SEDAR43 (2015) accepted by the SSC3 Table 1.2.1.
+Status determination criteria and stock status of gray triggerfish based on SEDAR 43 (2015) accepted by the SSC Table 1.2.1.
 Gulf landings, ACTs, and ACLs for gray triggerfish during the 9 years of the rebuilding plan.
 6 Table 1.2.2.
 Dates and number of days the recreational season was open in federal waters and state waters.
-7 Table 2.1.1.
-Rebuilding times starting in 2017 for gray triggerfish with fishing mortalitymaintained at a constant fishing mortality rate (F).12 Table 2.3.1.
-Effort shift scalar (percentage) by year, closure date, and recreational modeestimated from the Amendment 37 recreational decision tool.18 Table 2.3.2.
-Total recreational projected landings expected by closing single months or acombination of months and maintaining the minimum size limit of 14 inches fork length (FL), 2fish bag limit, and assuming no effort shifting.20 Table 2.3.3.
-Approximate time for gray triggerfish to grow from 14 inches FL to 16 inches FL.
-Table 2.3.4.
-The total recreational projected landings expected by modifying the minimum size limit Table 2.3.5.
-Gray triggerfish projected recreational landings for alternative closed seasons(Action 3.1), minimum size limits (Action 3.3), and effort shifting scenarios (0%, 50%, and100%) for all modes (headboat, charter, and private) Table 2.3.6.
-Gray triggerfish projected recreational landings for alternative closed seasons(Action 3.1), minimum size limits (Action 3.3), and effort shifting scenarios (0%, 50%, and100%) for all modes (headboat, charter, and private) Table 2.4.1.
-Commercial trip limit alternatives and weight estimates 28 Table 2.4.2.
-Percent increases (positive numbers) and decreases (negative numbers) in landingsby month for various proposed commercial trip limits Table 3.1.1.
-Percent of gray triggerfish landed (lbs ww) recreationally by regional from 2010-2014 Table 3.1.2.
-Percent of gray triggerfish landed (lbs ww) commercially by state from 2010-2014.
-Table 3.1.3.
+Table 2.1.1.
+Rebuilding times starting in 2017 for gray triggerfish with fishing mortality maintained at a constant fishing mortality rate.
+12 Table 2.3.1.
+Effort shift scalar (percentage) by year, closure date, and recreational mode estimated from the Amendment 37 recreational decision tool.
+18 Table 2.3.2.
+Total recreational projected landings expected by closing single months or a combination of months and maintaining the minimum size limit of 14 inches FL, 2-fish bag limit, and assuming no effort shifting.
+20 Table 2.3.3.
+Approximate time for gray triggerfish to grow from 14 inches FL to 16 inches FL Table 2.3.4.
+The total recreational projected landings expected by modifying the minimum siz limit. e Table 2.3.5.
+Gray triggerfish projected recreational landings for alternative closed seasons (Action 3.1), minimum size limits (Action 3.3), and effort shifting scenarios (0%, 50%, and 100%) for all modes (headboat, charter, and private) 26 Table 2.3.6.
+Gray triggerfish projected recreational landings for alternative closed seasons (Action 3.1), minimum size limits (Action 3.3), and effort shifting scenarios (0%, 50%, and 100%) for all modes (headboat, charter, and private) 27 Table 2.4.1.
+Commercial trip limit alternatives and weight estimates Table 2.4.2.
+Percent increases (positive numbers) and decreases (negative numbers) in landing by month for various proposed commercial trip limits. • Table 3.1.1.
+Percent of gray triggerfish landed (lbs ww) recreationally by region from 2010-2014.
+33 Table 3.1.2.
+Percent of gray triggerfish landed (lbs ww) commercially by state from 2010-201 Table 3.1.3.
 Recreational landings (lbs ww) of gray triggerfish by mode from 2010-2014 34 Table 3.1.4.
-Recreational landings (lbs ww) of gray triggerfish by gear from 2010-2014 Table 3.3.1.
-Species of the Reef Fish FMP grouped by family Table 3.3.2.
-Total Gulf greenhouse gas emissions estimates (tons per year) from oil platformand non-oil platform sources, commercial fishing, and percent greenhouse gas emissions fromcommercial fishing vessels of the total emissions
+Recreational landings (lbs ww) of gray triggerfish by gear from 2010-2014 34 Table 3.3.1.
+Status of species in the Reef Fish FMP grouped by family 43 Table 3.3.2.
+Total Gulf greenhouse gas emissions estimates (tons per year) from oil platform and non-oil platform sources, commercial fishing, and percent greenhouse gas emissions from commercial fishing vessels of the total emissions.